MbochaL/MbochaL/README.md

 - I hope someday i will reach into something more professional with my passion about programming.

 # Tecnologies that i learned in my process until now:
-    # Some lenguages for web development: 🔴 HTML && 🔵 CSS  && 🟡 Javascript
+    # Lenguages for web development: 🔴 HTML && 🔵 CSS  && 🟡 Javascript

     # Frameworks that i used based on CSS: 🟣 Bootstrap && 🔵 Tailwind CSS
     # Frameworks that i used based on Javascript: 🟦 React Js && 🟩 Node Js

-    # Also i have some experience and knowledge about DB (Data Base) with MySql and Mongo DB .
+    # Also i have some experience and knowledge about DB (Data Base) with MySql and Mongo DB. 🎈